unicolet/opennms-sendevent-webhook/README.md

     chkconfig add opennms-sendevent-webhook
     /etc/init.d/opennms-sendevent-webhook start

-To run the software under other init (systemd, upstart consider using a generator like [pleaserun](https://github.com/jordansissel/pleaserun)).
+To run the software as a service under other inits (systemd, upstart) consider using a generator like [pleaserun](https://github.com/jordansissel/pleaserun).

 Configuration
 -------------